ideas-lab-nus/vizpro/docs/README.md

 The Option List Component and its Properties Tab
 </p>

-- The `Option List` provides a dropdown of options of which one can be selected.
+- The `option list` provides a dropdown of options of which one can be selected.
-- The dropdown can be specified as a list in a `panel` and connected to the `Option List` input.
+- The dropdown can be specified as a list in a `panel` and connected to the `option list` input.

 ### List View
 <p align="center">